 Using the Inglesina Quid Stroller in the Airport

-We had no issues managing this stroller that folds into a bag throughout the airport.
+We had no issues flying with a stroller, especially this stroller that folds into a bag throughout the airport.

 Since we were traveling during the pandemic, we also used the Inglesina rain cover as a shield since our toddler was too young to wear a face mask.
 The Inglesina rain cover was easy to fit and is worth having for rainy days.
 Being able to use it in the airport to help keep our little one safe was just another added bonus.